Information about what Tree Preservation Orders mean and how they help us to have some control over the management of important trees.

 Our policy is normally to protect trees that are under threat.
 We will also consider protecting trees that are useful or desirable where the threat is less obvious.

 You must not cut down, uproot, top, lop, wilfully damage or wilfully destroy a tree covered by a Tree Preservation Order without our consent.
 The maximum penalty for carrying out work to protected trees without consent is £20,000.

 Ourto explain how we will take enforcement action against unauthorised works to protected trees.

 Carrying out work to a protected tree

 If you want to carry out appropriate work to a tree protected by a Tree Preservation Order, you must make a planning application.
-Before you apply, we would encourage you to get in touch with us to talk through what you want to do and what's possible.
+Before you apply, we would encourage you to contact a qualified tree surgeon.

 You can apply for permission through our apply for planning permission page, which will take you to the forms you need.
 If we grant consent, it will usually carry a time limit and a condition that the work follows best practice, as set out in BS 3998 tree work.

 Tree Preservation Orders - exemptions